Imago

 ADVERTISEMENT

-Cheifs are dealing with the receiver’s issue on multiple ends
+Chiefs are dealing with the receiver issue on multiple ends

 The 2-3 Chiefs entered the NFL season with a shortage in the receiver room.
-This has forced Patrick Mahomes to play with receivers with whom he didn’t have that downfield chemistry.
+This situation has left Patrick Mahomes working with a group of receivers he hasn’t yet developed strong downfield chemistry with.
 Rookie Jalen Royals missed the first two games because of right knee tendinitis.
 Even Mahomes’ favorite top receiver Rashee Rice is under a six-game suspension as he violated the NFL’s personal conduct policy and won’t be returning until after week 6.

 ADVERTISEMENT

-If Worthy returns against the Lions, the Chiefs will be more than happy, as they will get another reinforcement in week 7, as Rashee Rice’s suspension will be over by then.
-Till then, Mahomes will have to rely on backup and get the game going for the Chiefs.
+If Worthy returns against the Lions, the Chiefs will be more than happy, as they will get another reinforcement in week 7, as Rashee Rice’s suspension will be over.
+Until then, Mahomes will have to rely on backup and get the game going for the Chiefs, and hope to develop some of that much-needed chemistry downfield.

 ADVERTISEMENT